derekcheungsa/yfinance-wrapper/README.md

 ## Disclaimer

-This is not an official Yahoo Finance repository.
-All data and information provided by this API wrapper are sourced from Yahoo Finance and are subject to their terms of use.
+Yahoo!, Y!Finance, and Yahoo! finance are registered trademarks of Yahoo, Inc.

+yfinance is not affiliated, endorsed, or vetted by Yahoo, Inc. It's an open-source tool that uses Yahoo's publicly available APIs, and is intended for research and educational purposes.

+You should refer to Yahoo!'s terms of use for details on your rights to use the actual data downloaded.
+Remember - the Yahoo! finance API is intended for personal use only